Ginger Beet Margaritas

 • A margarita made with natural sweeteners vs. whatever is in that mystery bottled neon juice.

 When I see a margarita that has fresh juices, natural sweeteners, fun flavors, and salt that stays on, I get SO excited.
-When Juli and I visited HG Supply Co. in Dallas earlier this year (see my travel post HERE), we ordered the tastiest beet margarita that met all the above admirable criteria.
+When Juli and I visited HG Supply Co. in Dallas earlier this year, we ordered the tastiest beet margarita that met all the above admirable criteria.
 This recipe is inspired by that tasty sip!

 Now, let’s get to the tricks.
 In my years of keeping diligent margarita notes, I’ve learned the following: